shelleywong/CSCI567-Course-Materials/Assignments/Assignment2.md

 If you are able to see your project hosted through GitLab Pages, you should be good for this assignment; just make sure you have submitted the code through the correct branch.

+### Submitting to your remote CINS467 git repo

+I recommend that you use git commands in a command line terminal to record changes to your project and push your updates to a remote repo.
+I recommend **not** using VSCode, GitHub Desktop, or Android Studio to manage your version control -- several students who have tried using these in the past have ended up screwing up their repos.
+Any issues you run into will be much easier to fix if you use git commands in a terminal.

 ### Now submit your code to the **assignment2** branch:

 ```bash